-The dual-plane dye laser PIV technique was used to illuminate the vertical planes aligned along z = -1 mm and z = 0 mm which permitted measurements of the velocity vector field to be made.
+- 125 The dual-plane dye laser PIV technique was used to illuminate the vertical planes aligned along z = -1 mm and z = 0 mm which permitted measurements of the velocity vector field to be made.
 The single camera vector field constructed from measurements obtained from the plane z = -1 was used in conjunction with the stereoscopic vector field from the z = 0 mm plane to compute all 9 velocity gradients in the z = 0 mm plane.
-The velocity gradient fields were obtained from second-order central differences of the measured velocity component values within each plane and from first-order forward differences between the two illuminated planes aligned parallel to the y axis (Fig. 2).
+The velocity gradient fields were obtained from second- - 130 order central differences of the measured velocity component values within each plane and from first-order forward differences between the two illuminated planes aligned parallel to the y-axis (Fig. 3).

-Contours of the magnitude of the mean velocity field on the plane $z = 0 \, \text{mm}$ for an unforced jet and for forced jets for a range of Strouhal numbers (St = 0.93, 1.86 and 2.80) are presented in Fig. 3.
+Contours of the magnitude of the mean velocity field on the plane z = 0 mm for an unforced jet and for forced jets for a range of Strouhal numbers (St = 0.93, 1.86 and 2.80) are presented in Fig. 4.
 To facilitate comparisons, uniform color scaling has been used in each sub-figure.
+The jet structure

+135 To facilitate comparisons, uniform color scaling has been used in each sub-figure.
 The jet structure in each case is qualitatively similar, although a larger degree of irregularity is noticed in the instance of the unexcited jet and the magnitude of the velocity field at the nozzle exit is greater.

-To further investigate the effect of excitation on the swirling jet, the decay of the time-mean axial velocity along the jet centerline is compared for excited and unexcited cases in Fig. 4.
-The velocities of the excited jets at the nozzle exit were found to be 15 to 17% lower than the exit velocity of the unexcited jet.
-After a slight increase in mean axial velocity in the vicinity of the nozzle exit, the axial velocities of the excited jets then decreased monotonically.
+To further investigate the effect of excitation on the swirling jet, the decay of the time-mean axial velocity along the jet centerline is compared for excited and unexcited cases in Fig. 5.
+For

+- 140 these measurements, the light sheets were placed parallel to the y-axis, so that the jet centreline is measurable.
+The results show the average axial velocities along the jet centerline axis for the case of an unexcited jet and for excited jets at different St numbers.
+The velocities of the excited jets at the nozzle exit were found to be 15% to 17% lower than the exit velocity of the unexcited jet.
+After a slight increase in mean axial velocity in the vicinity of the nozzle exit, the axial velocities - of the excited jets then decreased monotonically.
 For example, the axial velocities of the excited jets at St = 2.80 (f = 600 Hz) and St = 0.93 (f = 200 Hz) show that the mean axial velocity increases across the first 6 mm downstream of the exit nozzle.
-The axial velocity of the excited jet with St = 1.86 (f = 400 Hz) increases over the first 2 mm then decreases along the jet centerline.
-We can attribute this behavior of the velocity profiles as response to the perturbations applied to the jet at the nozzle exit since for the case of the unexcited jet the maximal velocity was found to occur at the exit itself, rather than at a downstream location.
+The axial velocity of the excited jet with St =1.86 (f = 400 Hz) increases over the first 2 mm then decreases along the jet centerline.
+We can attribute this behavior of the velocity profiles as response to the perturbations applied to the jet at the - 150 nozzle exit since for the case of the unexcited jet the maximal velocity was found to occur at the exit itself, rather than at a downstream location.

-The dual-plane dye laser PIV technique permits us to compute all the velocity and vorticity components over the z=0 plane, thus we can calculate the helicity density, h, which is defined as the scalar product of the local velocity vector, \mathbf{u} , and the local vorticity vector, $\mathbf{\omega}$, i.e. $h = \mathbf{u} \cdot \mathbf{\omega}$.
+The dual-plane dye laser PIV technique permits us to compute all the velocity and vorticity components over the z = 0 plane, thus we can calculate the helicity density, h, which is defined as the scalar product of the local velocity vector, \mathbf{u} , and the local vorticity vector, $\boldsymbol{\omega}$, i.e. $h = \mathbf{u} \cdot \boldsymbol{\omega}$.
+The relative uncertainties in the vorticity components ω_x , ω_y and ω_z were 19%, 16% and 6% respectively.
+For helicity, the relative uncertainty was found to be approximately 13%.
 We are also able to determine the helicity angle, θ from